hyperledger-labs/fabric-operations-console/packages/athena/docs/_event_tracking_notes.md

 ## Activity Tracker Logs

 Events are triggered from http requests to the Console (not all requests, see below).
-The events are written to the file `audit.log` at the path specified by system setting `activity_tracker_filename`.
+The events are written to the file `audit.log` in the [./packages/athena/logs/](../logs) folder, the setting `activity_tracker_filename` can be used to change the filename.
 See the [configuration options](../env/README.md#default) readme for more setting details.
 The log file is rotated by athena's winston lib once it reaches 2MB, up to 5 files.
 Meaning if 6MB of logging was generated, you would see the 3 files each with 2MB of data, named: `audit.log`, `audit1.log` and `audit2.log`.

 Note that since the logging is using the pod's filesystem all activity logs are wiped/reset when a pod restarts.

+You can easily see if activity tracker is enabled by finding the server side log during startup:

+- `[event tracker] enabled logging for activity tracker`
+- `[event tracker] disabled logging for activity tracker`

 **What is tracked:**

 In an effort to not overwhelm the logs, only "important" events are added to the log.
 - All http requests that start with `/ak/api/` will generate an event. (this covers all APIs that used an api key, bearer token or basic auth)
-- Console login and logout http requests
+- Console login and logouts
-- Component creation/deletion/updates http requests
+- All component creation/deletion/updates
 - Http requests that access the logs
 - Some Fabric operations like creating channels, joining channels, install/instantiate chaincode
-    - open an issue if you would like to add more events
+	- a complete list is not available
 - In general all console http requests with POST/PUT/PATCH/DELETE methods will generate an event except ones hard coded in the `ignore_routes` variable (in `activity_tracker.js`).
 Which as of 03/2023 is:
 	- `'/api/v[123]/proxy'` - (general proxy route used for comms with Peers and CAs) - **these are opaque calls & too noisy**
 	- `'/grpcwp/*'` - (grpc web proxy route used for comms with Orderers) - **these are opaque calls & too noisy**